The Girls’ Schools Association, to which Heads of independent girls’ schools belong

-Twenty first century girls’ schools come in many different shapes and sizes.
-Some cater for 100% girls, others provide a predominantly girls-only environment with boys in the nursery and/or sixth form.
+Modern girls’ schools come in different shapes and sizes.
+Some cater for 100% girls; others provide a girls-only environment with boys in the nursery and/or sixth form.
 Some follow a diamond model, with equal numbers of boys but separate classrooms between the ages of 11 to 16.
 Educational provision across the Association offers a choice of day, boarding, weekly, and flexi-boarding education.
 Schools range in type from large urban schools of 1000 pupils to small rural schools of around 200.
-Many schools have junior and pre-prep departments, and can offer a complete education from age 3/4 to 18.
+Many schools have junior and pre-prep departments and can offer a complete education from age 3/4 to 18.
 Some also have religious affiliations.
 Heads of schools in the Girls’ Day School Trust (GDST) are members of the GSA.

-As the GSA is one of the constituent bodies that make up the Independent Schools’ Council (ISC), its schools are required to undergo a regular cycle of inspections to ensure that these rigorous standards are being maintained.
+The GSA is one of the constituent bodies that make up the Independent Schools’ Council (ISC), and its schools undergo a regular cycle of inspections to ensure rigorous educational standards are kept.
 Most GSA schools also belong to the Association of Governing Bodies of Independent Schools, and Heads must be in membership of the Association of School and College Leaders (ASCL) or the National Association of Headteachers (NAHT).
 Early Career Teachers take part in the Induction Programme overseen by ISTIP.

 The Association’s secretariat is based in Leicester.